nayafia/lemonade-stand/README.md

 ## Dual License

-*The primary revenue for many software companies comes from selling proprietary licenses.
-Those companies can include permissively licensed code (such as MIT or Apache 2.0) in their software, but they cannot include code under copyeft licenses (like the GPL) because that would require them to keep the same copyleft terms for their end products.
-So, some open source projects use a dual-license approach: they publish with copyleft licensing for anyone happy with that and sell proprietary commercial licenses to companies who want to bypass the copyleft requirements.*
+*Companies prefer to include permissively licensed code (such as MIT or Apache 2.0) rather than copyleft licensed code (like the GPL) in their software, because the latter requires them to keep the same copyleft terms for their end products.
+So, some open source projects use a dual-license approach: the default project license is copyleft, but they sell either proprietary or permissive commercial licenses to companies who want to bypass the copyleft requirements.*

 #### Pros